Medieval Art Forum

 Welcome to the Medieval Art Forum!
 The Forum presents opportunities for discussion and exchange on topics of current interest to medieval art study.
 All media, all periods, and all approaches are represented.
 Curatorial and conservation issues are also on the agenda, so as to take advantage of the exceptional resources of New York’s medieval collections, particularly those of the Metropolitan Museum, and of the Institute’s Conservation Center.
 Events include traditional lectures and symposia, but the Forum organizes also discussions around pre-circulated papers, round tables with guest scholars, and works-in-progress.
 Most of our events meet in the Institute’s seminar room, although the Forum’s collaborations with New York University’s Medieval and Renaissance Center (MARC) will occasionally bring events to NYU’s Washington Square campus.

-Please RSVP on the events calendar for upcoming lectures.
+Please check the events schedule for upcoming lectures in this series.

 April 4, 2018